dannberg/dannb-org/content/blog/2024/guide-finops-x.md

 ### Think about after-hours
 FinOps X offers a full day and evening of activities.
 But there are also tons of after-hours, both official and unofficial.
 Start thinking about how you want to be spending *this* time.

-First, check out the [Conference Parties website for FinOps X](https://conferenceparties.com/finopsx2024/).
-It's an unofficial list of all the vendor-sponsored events happening in and around the conference.
+The official FinOps X agenda lists several afterparties.
+These sponcored events on on the conference grounds, so they're all easy to attend.
 My advice is to RSVP to all of these[^3], that way you have the flexibility to attend the events that you want to attend in the moment.

 [^3]: RSVPing is "free" but also not free—you're exchanging entrance to their party in exchange for being added to their lead list.
 This is totally a fair trade in my mind.
 Even if you're not actively looking for a new FinOPs product now, you may be in the future.
 And hearing different companies' pitches will help you stay on top of what's happening in the industry.